 In use since 2013

-ABA said member bank WSFS Bank partnered with LendKey (an Accredited Partner) in 2013, providing a suite of digital solutions to its customers.
+ABA said member bank WSFS Bank partnered with LendKey (an Authorized Partner) in 2013, providing a suite of digital solutions to its customers.

 “They have successfully helped us accelerate our online student lending and refinance product offerings, while allowing us to maintain control over the credit criteria and keep the loans on our balance sheet,” said Lisa Brubaker, Senior Vice President, WSFS Bank.